stochastic-thread/libc4life/README.md

 ```

 ### memory pools
 Memory pools allow treating sets of allocations as single blocks of memory, all they do is keep track of pointers.
-The data needed for book-keeping is prefixed to each allocation and supports O(1) addition and removal without additional allocations.
+The data needed for book keeping is prefixed to each allocation and supports O(1) addition and removal without additional allocations.

 ```C